-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Release Date: September 2014

-Another game that was crowdfunded through Kickstarter, this is the sequel to 1988’s Wasteland but has seen a big improvement since then though.
+Another game that was crowdfunded through Kickstarter, this is the sequel to 1988’s Wasteland but the world has seen a big improvement since then though.
 Wasteland 2 is a turned-based, party-based role-playing game that features a semi-overhead view with a rotatable camera and tactical combat.
 The player characters are highly customizable, and the player’s choice of statistics, skills, and appearance gives them superb individual qualities.
-But enough about the mechanics because this game has a great storyline with impeccable writing, which is the leading light for the game, and is affected by the player’s choices throughout.
-If you can get passed a few minor bugs you are in for a proper little treat.
+This game has a great storyline with impeccable writing, which is a major highlight.
+The events are affected by the player’s choices throughout, and if you can get past a few minor bugs, you’re in for a treat.

 #8 Children of Morta